PurpleAvatar/test-website/website_pages/front_page.md

 <iframe class="spacing" width="640" height="360" src="https://www.youtube-nocookie.com/embed/l2Of1-d5E5o?start=210" frameborder="0" allowfullscreen></iframe>

+[^Author1976]: Checking for the author and a number for the year
 [^footnote]: Here's the second footnote content
 [^add]: Additional content, what about out of order?
 [^spacedfootnote]: actually works?